feast-dev/feast/docs/endusers.md

   own](../cli/README.md).

 Make sure your CLI is correctly configured for your Feast Core.
-If you're running a local Fesst Core, it would be:
+If you're running a local Feast Core, it would be:
 ```sh
 feast config set coreURI localhost
 ```